PhantoomDev/bt3-dolphin/Readme.md

 ## Current Status
 - Reverse engineering: In Progress
 - Code injection research: Not Started
-- Dolphin modification: Planning Phase
+- Dolphin modification: In Progress
 - Netplay implementation: Not Started

+> **Note:** For all added code for BT3 rollback implementation will be commented with:`BT3 rollback`

 ## Resources